LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 #### HTTP action

 Now that we registered our app in Azure AD, we can continue with the HTTP action in Power Automate.
-We will insert it and fill it as follows:

-####
 To create a list, we will look up [documentation here](https://docs.microsoft.com/en-us/graph/api/list-create?view=graph-rest-1.0&tabs=http) and see, that we will need to send a POST request to

 `https://graph.microsoft.com/v1.0/sites/{site-id}/lists`